fixture-py/fixture/docs/source/index.rst

 ---------

+- 1.5.6

+  - Added calls to `super` in setup/teardown in FixtureTestCase for Django

 - 1.5.4

   - Fixed issue that required Django everytime a Fixture was imported, caused by changes in previous version.